 What is a software escrow and why is it needed?

-Source Codes are generally requested by Licensees simply for their own protection.
-With access to the source code, Licensees can maintain and enhance the software in the event that an unanticipated and/or catastrophic occurrence does not permit the Technology Vendor to continue its operations.
+Source Codes are generally requested by companies for their protection.
+With access to the source code, customers can maintain and enhance the software in the event that an unanticipated and/or catastrophic occurrence does not permit the Technology Vendor to continue its operations.

 Many Technology Vendors’ business plans, however, do not support providing a copy of their source code to their clients.
-If source code was provided, a great deal of maintenance revenue would be lost, due to third parties maintaining their own software.
+If it was, a great deal of maintenance revenue would be lost, due to third parties maintaining their own software.

-More importantly, if their source code is provided upon purchase, Technology Vendors fear that a competent programmer or independent contractor at the Licensee’s location could modify the existing program and/or develop a competing program.
+More importantly, if their source code is provided upon purchase, Technology Vendors fear that a competent programmer or independent contractor at their customer’s location could modify the existing program and/or develop a competing program.

 This works by having the Technology Vendor submit a copy of the source code to an agent of a source code escrow account, who will then in turn, store the source code in a secure location.
 If a release/triggering event occurs, the agent will then have the right to pass the source code that was deposited into escrow to the Licensee.
 The account is similar to that of taking out an insurance policy in order to safeguard the rights you have to the product.